 - a.
 Applicable license or certification as required by Pennsylvania law, including the Department's license or certification number of the Provider. - b.
-Verification of enrollment in good standing with Medicaid (Providers of in lieu of and in addition to services and Out of Network Providers must be enrolled in the MA program). - c.
-Verification of an active MA Provider Agreement. - d.
+Verification of enrollment in good standing with Medicaid (Providers of in lieu of and in addition to services must be enrolled in the MA program). - c.
+Verification of an active MA Provider Agreements. - d.
 Evidence of malpractice/liability insurance. - e.
 Disclosure of any past or pending lawsuits/litigations. - f.
-Board certification or eligibility, as applicable. - 2) Except as provided by 42 CFR 438.12(b), the Primary Contractor may not discriminate for the participation, reimbursement or indemnification of any Provider who is acting within the scope of his or her license or certification under applicable State law, solely on the basis of that license or certification.
-If the Primary Contractor declines to include individual or groups or Providers in its network, it must give the affected Providers written notice of the reason for its decision. - 3) The Provider credentialing policies and procedures must not discriminate against Providers that serve high risk populations or specialize in conditions that require costly treatment. - 4) A Primary Contractor may not prohibit, or otherwise restrict a health care professional acting within the lawful scope of practice, from advising or advocating on behalf of a Member who is his or her patient, for the following: - a. any information the Member needs in order to decide among all relevant treatment options; - b. for the risk, benefit and consequences of treatment and non-treatment; - c. for the Member's right to participate in decisions regarding his or her health care, including the right to refuse treatment, and to express preferences about future treatment decisions; or - d. for Member's health status, medical care or treatment options, including any alternative treatment that may be self-administered. - 5) The Primary Contractor, or its Subcontractors may not employ or contract with Providers excluded from participation in federal health care programs under either Section 1128 or Section 1128A of the Social Security Act. - 6) The Primary Contractor shall have a process in place, approved by the Department, for consulting with the counties served regarding Providers to be enrolled in the network and those recredentialed. - 7) Any Provider that has been terminated from the Medicare program or from another State's Medicaid program will be terminated from participation in the HC BH Medical Assistance program.
+Board certification or eligibility, as applicable. - 2.
+Except as provided by 42 CFR 438.12(b), the Primary Contractor or its BH-MCO may not discriminate for the participation, reimbursement or indemnification of any Provider who is acting within the scope of his or her license or certification under applicable State law, solely on the basis of that license or certification.
+If the Primary Contractor or its BH-MCO declines to include individual or groups or Providers in its network, it must give the affected Providers written notice of the reason for its decision. - 3.
+The Provider credentialing policies and procedures must not discriminate against Providers that serve high risk populations or specialize in conditions that require costly treatment. - a.
+A Primary Contractor or its BH-MCO may not prohibit, or otherwise restrict a health care professional acting within the lawful scope of practice, from advising or advocating on behalf of a Member who is his or her patient, for the following: - i. any information the Member needs in order to decide among all relevant treatment options; - ii. for the risk, benefit and consequences of treatment and non-

+- treatment; - iii. for the Member's right to participate in decisions regarding his or her health care, including the right to refuse treatment, and to express preferences about future treatment decisions; or - iv. for Member's health status, medical care or treatment options, including any alternative treatment that may be self-administered. - 4.
+The Primary Contractor, its BH-MCO or Subcontractors may not employ or contract with Providers excluded from participation in federal health care programs under either Section 1128 or Section 1128A of the Social Security Act. - 5.
+A Primary Contractor or its BH-MCO shall have a process in place, approved by the Department, for consulting with the counties served regarding Providers to be enrolled in the network and those recredentialed. - 6.
+Any Provider that has been terminated from the Medicare program or from another State's Medicaid program will be terminated from participation in the HC BH Medical Assistance program. - 7.
+If a Centralized Credentialing Verification Organization (CVO) vendor is selected by the Department, the Primary Contractor and its BH-MCO must utilize the CVO as follows: - a.
+The CVO vendor will: - i. facilitate the gathering of administrative materials needed for provider credentialing and recredentialing, - ii. perform primary source verifications and provide the results of the primary source verification to the BH-MCO. - b.
+The Primary Contractor and its BH-MCO will - evaluate the information provided by the CVO vendor and make the final determination of whether a provider will be credentialed or recredentialed with the BH-MCO and added to the BH-MCO's Network. - c.
+The Primary Contractor and its BH-MCO must establish agreements with the Commonwealth-procured CVO vendor, to cooperate and support the activities of the vendor, including but not limited to: - i. data exchange, - ii. receipt of verified application materials and other information, - iii. marketing, and - iv. notification of the outcome of the BH-MCO's credentialing or recredentialing decisions.